 |Day's Range||1,311.80 - 1,315.20|

-A weekend attack on a Saudi oil facility by Yemeni separatists sends oil prices higher.
-Here's a rundown on big winners and losers from the oil price rally.
+Coordinated drone strikes on key Saudi oil facilities sends oil prices higher.
+Here's a rundown on the big winners and losers from the oil price rally.

 SINGAPORE/LONDON (Reuters) - Saudi Aramco's trading arm is looking for oil products for prompt delivery following Saturday's attacks on Saudi oil facilities, three trade sources said on Monday.
 Saudi Arabia is set to become a significant buyer of refined products after the attacks forced it to shut down more than half of its crude oil output and some of its gas, consultancy Energy Aspects said in a note on Sunday.
 The attacks have possibly curtailed as much as 1 million barrels per day (bpd) of Aramco's refining capacity, Energy Aspects said, although this could not be confirmed and it was not clear to which Saudi Aramco refineries it was referring.

 Investing.com - U.S. futures pointed to a weak opening bell on Monday as oil prices spiked to their highest level since May after drone strikes hit more than half of Saudi Arabia’s oil capacity over the weekend.

 U.S. oil and energy stocks were indicated sharply higher across the board Monday, and providing some upside support for the Dow Jones Industrial Average, after a series of weekend drone attacks on two key Saudi Arabian facilities lifted crude prices to their biggest single-day gain in more than two decades.